michaelcale/books/books/go/0090-maps/030-check-for-element-in-a-map.md

 k3 := m["nop"]  // returns "" since the key does not exist, and "" is the string type's zero value
 ```

-To differentiate between empty values and non-existent keys, you can use the second returned value of the map access (using like `value, hasKey := map["key"]`).
+To differentiate between empty values and non-existent keys, you can use the second returned value of the map access (for example `value, hasKey := map["key"]`).

 This second value is `boolean` typed, and will be:
-- `true` when the value is in the map,
+- `true` when the value exists in the map,
 - `false` when the map does not contains the given key.

 Look at the following example: